SqueakyFloors/BundleMagic/README.md

 # BundleMagic
-LabVIEW plugin for Un/Bundle, Method, and Property node manipulation
+A LabVIEW plugin for Un/Bundle, Method, and Property node manipulation